-7.4 ONERING Card (optional)
+7.4 ONERING Card (TD542D) (optional)

-The ONERING expansion card permits to connect up to 32 TeledataONE and Olympia model panels.
+The ONERING expansion card permits to connect up to 32 TeledataONE panels.
 The purpose is to share information between panels, allowing also to do cross outputs activations.

 The ONERING card, is supplied with a flat cable and must be connected to the main board on connection J7 as shown below: